omeka/plugin-CsvImport/README.md

 Use it at your own risk.

-It's always recommended to backup your database so you can roll back if needed.
+It's always recommended to backup your files and database so you can roll back if needed.

 Troubleshooting
 ---------------

-See online [Csv Import issues] (original plugin) and [Csv Import Full issues].
+See online [Csv Import issues] and [GitHub Csv Import issues].

 License